p1ove/math-lib/README.md

 # math-lib
-Implementation of my own version of the math.h library.
+Implementation of my own version of the math.h library + unit tests